Puchkof/Numbers/README.md

 # Numbers
-Simple number series in C#
+Simple number series using deque in C#